Wednesday, February 12, 2025

 As a teacher, Jessica McBride has been the recipient of a teaching excellence award and is known for her innovations in teaching and her championing of media diversity.
 In 2000, Jessica McBride joined the University of Wisconsin–Milwaukee to work as an ad-hoc Lecturer and taught news reporting each semester.
 She was promoted in 2004 to a full-time position at UWM, and she is a senior lecturer with indefinite status, which she was awarded in 2010 after four levels of review for excellence in teaching, professional creative work, and service.

-She teaches in the Journalism, Advertising, and Media Studies Department, including courses and topics, such as: Integrated Reporting, Advanced Integrated Reporting, Opinion Writing, Social Media, Race and Ethnicity in the Media and many more.
+She teaches in the Journalism, Advertising, and Media Studies Department, including courses and topics, such as: Integrated Reporting, Advanced Integrated Reporting, Opinion Writing, Social Media, and many more.

 Examples of Some of Jessica McBride’s Awards